delveccj/CSC395_Fall24/Assignment2/assignment2.md

 Note: This lab exercise will have a higher point total than Assignment 1 as it is much more complex!

-Links to Team projects here!
+Links to Team projects here! :rocket:

 - https://github.com/atteap/CSC395_Team1
 - https://github.com/NeightBorusowski/CSC395_Team2